 How Much Protein Do You Need?

 One method starts with how many calories you need each day.
-This is a great method to use if you are exercising and active.
-While it may seem complicated, it’s actually pretty simple.
+This is an excellent method to use if you are exercising and active.
+While it may seem complicated, it’s pretty simple.
 There’s a little math involved, so grab your calculator!

 Determine Your Calorie Needs

-To begin to figure out your daily calorie needs, you need to determine your basal metabolic rate (BMR).
+To determine your daily calorie needs, you must determine your basal metabolic rate (BMR).
 This is the amount of energy your body needs when resting.

 - For an adult male: 66+(6.3 x body weight) + (12.9 x height in inches) – (6.8 x range in years) = BMR